-The as construction continues on six of the nine sections of the roadway:
+Two sections have been completed and construction continues on six of the nine sections of the roadway:

-- IH 10/IH 610 (West Loop) interchange,
+- I-10/I-610 (West Loop) interchange,

 - East of Kirkwood to East of Beltway 8 this includes the BW 8 direct connectors

 - East of Eldridge to East of Kirkwood

 - East of Beltway 8 to East of Campbell

 - East of Campbell to East of Silber

 - West of SH 6 to East of Eldridge

 To date, all sections under construction are still on or ahead of schedule.
-The last section to go for bid is located east of IH 610 and is still scheduled for letting in January 2007.
+The last section to go for bid is located east of I-610 and has been rescheduled for letting in November 2006.